-1. The use of the following for exterior walls, siding, or cladding is prohibited in all districts except the H district or the R-2 district as part of an industrial park development, provided that in these two districts, the building that incorporates these materials is located at least 150 feet from arterial streets, or if the building is closer than 150 feet to the street, the elevation upon which the material is applied is not visible from abutting arterial or collector streets:
+- 1. The use of the following for exterior walls, siding, or cladding is prohibited in all districts except the H district or the R-2 district as part of an industrial park development, provided that in these two districts, the building that incorporates these materials is located at least 100 feet from arterial streets, or if the building is closer than 100 feet to the street, the elevation upon which the material is applied is not visible from abutting arterial or collector streets:

 - a.
-Prefabricated metal wall panels
+Corrugated metal;

 - b.
-Corrugated metal
+Smooth-faced, unfinished concrete blocks; and

 - c.
-Smooth-faced, unfinished concrete blocks

-- d.
-Vinyl, composite, or metal siding
+Vinyl, composite, or metal siding.

 - 2. The use of the following for exterior walls, siding, or cladding is prohibited in all districts:

 - a.
-Plywood
+Plywood; and

 - b.
-Plastic
+Plastic.